abetusk/dev/projects/laser-spike/laser-spike.md

 for the output of the 5V regulator.

 Two of the three 2-pin female headers on the right are for the input and output of the BEC.
-The last 2-pin femail header is for the output of the BEC that goes to power the laser diodes.
+The last 2-pin female header is for the output of the BEC that goes to power the laser diodes.

 Use connecting wires to make sure all power is routed to the appropriate places.